 Do you offer translations?

 Yes.
-Currently, translations are offered for Spanish, Portuguese, Arabic, Mandarin, French, Russian, and German.
+Currently, translations are offered for Spanish, Portuguese and French.
 You can apply for a translation online.

 How much does a translation cost?